Me (center) at the most recent Pride Parade at the NYU float. I went to that by myself!

 – Elisa

-Elisa (she/her) is a rising Senior at the Tisch School of the Arts studying Drama, with a minor in Business of Entertainment, Media, and Technology, and another in Producing for Film.
+Elisa (she/her) is a Senior at the Tisch School of the Arts studying Drama, with a minor in Business of Entertainment, Media, and Technology, and another in Producing for Film.
 She is a tropical bird from Brazil and has been the co-president of the Brazilian Student Society for the past two years.
 Besides being a Clerical Assistant and a House Manager at the Production Resource Office at Tisch and an Admissions Ambassador, she usually can be found working on a student production or creating content online.
 If she has free time, she enjoys playing the guitar, dancing, watching movies and knitting.